Here’s How Wine is Made in Southern France: Grape Harvest

 The Barefoot Blogger

-Harvesting the fruit marks a crucial phase in winemaking.
-Known as the “”vendanges”” in France, this is when grapes reach their peak ripeness, delivering the perfect balance of sugars, acids, and flavors.
-The season typically falls between late summer and early fall, depending on the region, grape variety, and weather conditions.
+The grape harvest season, known as the vendanges in France, marks a crucial phase in winemaking.
+It is when grapes peak ripeness, delivering the perfect balance of sugars, acids, and flavors.
+This season typically falls between late summer and early fall, depending on the region, grape variety, and weather conditions.

 Timing is Everything in Viticulture

-The grape harvest timing is one of the most important viticulture decisions affecting winemaking.
+The timing of the grape harvest is one of the most important viticulture decisions affecting the winemaking process.
 Winemakers sample grapes several days before harvest to check sugar levels.
-The harvest begins when the grapes are perfectly ripe and the weather permits.
+When the grapes are perfectly ripe and weather permits, the harvest begins.

 Hand-Harvesting vs. Mechanized Harvesting